 There are a variety of pliers available on the market that will help with this phase, according to the type of cut you are trying to achieve.

-Video: Glass cutting
+Video: Cutting the Glass

 Play Video

-Video: Glass Painting
+Video: Painting on glass

 Play Video

-Video: Leading
+Video: Leading up

 Play Video